 - Scheduling a Car Care Clinic for our participants (how to check your oil, how to change a flat tire, how to add water, etc.)

-Many of the women who will attend CWJC may be unfamiliar with the Word of God, for this reason we are still in need of Godly women to help walk along side them through this process and follow up with them about their progress after graduation.
+Many of the women who will attend CWJC may be unfamiliar with the Word of God; for this reason, we are still in need of Godly women to help walk alongside them through this process and follow up with them about their progress after graduation.

-- A Christian Friend will take on the role of 1) encourager, 2) prayer partner, 3) listener and 4) friend.
+- A Christian Friend will take on the role of: 1) encourager, 2) prayer partner, 3) listener and 4) friend.